 What is an Online Estate Agent?

-They’re estate agents, also referred to as “self-service agents”, that don’t have shop-fronts, they operate online.
+They’re like regular estate agents we’re all used to, however, they don’t have shop-fronts because they operate purely online.
 This virtual set-up means they can drastically reduce their overheads, which ultimately means they can offer a much cheaper solution to home-sellers than high-street agents.
 Sounds compelling already, right?
 Yes, indeed.

-It’s the same kind of concept as an Online Letting Agent, only difference is, Online Estate Agents try to sell your property, as opposed to let.
-Go figure.
+It’s the same concept as an Online Letting Agent, which have recently become extremely popular, the only obvious difference is, Online Estate Agents sell properties, as opposed to let.

-Online Estate agents market properties for sale across several (if not hundreds) of the biggest UK property portals.
-Their aim is exactly the same as any other High-street agent, to generate as many enquiries as possible for the vendor.
+Online Estate agents market properties for sale across the biggest UK property portals, which includes Rightmove, Zoopla and PrimeLocations (to be honest, they’re only one’s worth a damn, in my opinion).
+The online agent’s aim is exactly the same as any other High-street agent, to generate as many enquiries as possible for their client, the seller.
 When a prospective buyer makes an enquiry, the vendor will be notified by the online estate agent, and is then expected to arrange and take the viewing.

 List of Online Estate Agents